 In the ancient world of Gwyndor, the mysterious legends of the hutsu hunters are passed down by oral tradition.
-The hutsu are the centenarians of the Northern Peaks, the witch hunters who protect the land from practitioners of the darkest arts—man, woman, or otherworldly.
+They are the centenarians of the Northern Peaks, the witch hunters who protect the land from practitioners of the darkest arts—man, woman, and otherworldly.

-Wynd is a seasoned hutsu, and she wears the battle scars to prove it.
-But when a powerful enemy from the past lures her to a wayward tavern in a remote village, will Wynd have the skill she needs to survive?
+Wynd is a hutsu, and she wears the battle scars to prove it.
+But when a powerful enemy from the past lures her to a wayward tavern in a remote village, will Wynd have the skills she needs to survive?

 The heavy slab of wood stuttered open on broken hinges, as if the door was experiencing its own personal earthquake.
 Then it bucked in the sudden throes of death, rocked off its rectangular frame, and slammed cockeyed onto the stone floor with a boom.